AdaCore/why3/doc/itp.rst

 The most convenient way to call Isabelle for discharging a Why3 goal is to start the Isabelle/jedit interface in server mode.
-In this mode, one must start the server once, before launching ``why3 ide``, using
+In this mode, one must start the server once, before launching :program:`why3 ide`, using

 ::

     isabelle why3_jedit

-Then, inside a ``why3 ide`` session, any use of “Edit” will transfer the file to the already opened instance of jEdit.
-When the proof is completed, the user must send back the edited proof to ``why3 ide`` by closing the opened buffer, typically by hitting ``Ctrl-w``.
+Then, inside a :program:`why3 ide` session, any use of :menuselection:`Tools --> Edit` will transfer the file to the already opened instance of :program:`jEdit`.
+When the proof is completed, the user must send back the edited proof to :program:`why3 ide` by closing the opened buffer, typically by hitting :kbd:`Control-w`.

 Using Isabelle 2018 server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting from Isabelle version 2018, Why3 is able to exploit the server
 features of Isabelle to speed up the processing of proofs in batch mode,
-e.g. when replaying them from within Why3 IDE.
+e.g., when replaying them from within Why3 IDE.
 Currently, when replaying
-proofs using the ``isabelle why3`` tool, an Isabelle process including a
+proofs using the :program:`isabelle why3` tool, an Isabelle process including a
 rather heavyweight Java/Scala and PolyML runtime environment has to be
 started, and a suitable heap image has to be loaded for each proof
 obligation, which can take several seconds.
 To avoid this overhead, an
 Isabelle server and a suitable session can be started once, and then
-``isabelle why3`` can just connect to it and request the server to
+:program:`isabelle why3` can just connect to it and request the server to
 process theories.
 In order to allow a tool such as Why3 IDE to use the
 Isabelle server, it has to be started via the wrapper tool
-``isabelle use_server``.
+:program:`isabelle use_server`.
 For example, to process the proofs in
-examples/logic/genealogy using Why3 IDE and the Isabelle server, do the
+:file:`examples/logic/genealogy` using Why3 IDE and the Isabelle server, do the
 following:

 #.
 Start an Isabelle server using